forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 ## Enable and Install Code Builder

 To install Code Builder in a Professional Edition org, the org must have API access.
 If you attempt to install Code Builder in a Professional Edition org without API access, an installation error occurs.
-Contact your Account Executive to request the API add-on.
+To request the API add-on, contact your Account Executive.

 **Note**: Turning on Code Builder in Government Cloud Plus organizations can send data outside the authorization boundary.
 Contact your Salesforce account executive for more details.